protocol/grants/nextstep.md

 * Q: Are other hackathon submissions that use the qualifying technologies accepted?
   * A: Not yet, but we are evaluating expanding the program to more events in the future

+* Q: Is there a deadline to apply for the grant, after the hackathon I participated in ends?
+  * A: Not at this time, however we expect to institute a rule at somepoint - possibly "within 30 days of event end" or something like that.

 * Q: My project uses OrbitDB, Textile or other framework, not IPFS directly, does it qualify?
   * A: Yes